Sly Stone: Personal problems

 With the band's newfound fame and success came numerous problems.
 Relationships within the band were deteriorating; there was friction in particular between the Stone brothers and Larry Graham.
 Epic requested more marketable output.
-The Black Panther Party demanded that Stone make his music more militant and more reflective of the black power movement, replace Greg Errico and Jerry Martini with black instrumentalists, and replace manager David Kapralik.
+Jewish-American manager David Kapralik claimed that the Black Panther Party urged Stone to replace him with a black manager.

 After moving to the Los Angeles area in fall 1969, Stone and his bandmates became heavy users of illegal drugs, primarily cocaine and PCP.
 As the members became increasingly focused on drug use and partying (Stone carried a violin case filled with illegal drugs wherever he went), recording slowed significantly.
 Between summer 1969 and fall 1971, the band released only one single, "Thank You (Falettinme Be Mice Elf Agin)"/"Everybody Is a Star", in December 1969.
 This song was one of the first recordings to employ the heavy, funky beats that would be featured in the funk music of the following decade.
 It showcased bass player Larry Graham's innovative percussive playing technique of bass "slapping".
 Graham later said that he developed this technique in an earlier band in order to compensate for that band's lack of a drummer.

 "Thank You (Falettinme Be Mice Elf Agin)" hit No. 1 on the Billboard Hot 100 the week of February 14, 1970, and stayed there for two weeks.
 The single also peaked at No. 5 on the R&B chart, selling over a million copies.

 Having relocated to Los Angeles with his girlfriend Deborah King, later Deborah Santana (wife of Carlos Santana from 1973 until filing for divorce in 2007), Stone's behavior became increasingly erratic.
 After a year since Stand! was released, the Greatest Hits album was released that November.
 One year later, the band's fifth album, There's a Riot Goin' On, was released.
 Riot featured a much darker sound, and most tracks were recorded with overdubbing as opposed to the Family Stone all playing at the same time as they had done previously.
 Stone played most of the parts himself and performed more of the lead vocals than usual.
 This was one of the first major label albums to feature a drum machine.